Cave-In-Rock, Illinois: History

-From the 1790s to the 1870s, the area around Cave-in-Rock was plagued by what historians as early as the 1830s referred to as the "Ancient Colony of Horse-Thieves, Counterfeiters and Robbers", and better known today due to Otto Rothert's history early in the 20th century as the "Outlaws of Cave-in-Rock".
+From the 1790s to the 1870s, the area around Cave-in-Rock was plagued by what historians as early as the 1830s referred to as the "Ancient Colony of Horse-Thieves, Counterfeiters and Robbers", and better known today due to Otto Rothert's book early in the 20th century as the "Outlaws of Cave-in-Rock".

 In 1790, counterfeiters Philip Alston and John Duff (or John McElduff) used the cave as some type of rendezvous, though details are scarce.
 Although folklore printed in 19th century histories failed to establish a prior connection between the two men, both had lived in the area of Natchez, Mississippi, at the start of the Revolutionary War.

 Duff was living upriver a few miles, either at Battery Rock or across the Ohio River at what would become Caseyville, Kentucky, when in 1797 Samuel Mason moved his base of operations from Diamond Island and Red Banks to the cave and made it the home of river pirates.
 Two of Mason's brothers had been business partners of Duff in Kaskaskia, Illinois, in the 1780s.
 Mason created a combination tavern, gambling den, brothel, and criminal refuge.
 His men lured in gullible river travelers and then robbed and killed them.

 James Wilson, also known as Bully Wilson, may actually have been an alias for Samuel Mason, the next leader of the gang after Mason's hasty departure, or possibly the front man for Mason's operation.
 He may be the Wilson who married one of Mason's nieces.
 In 1799, he hung a sign over the cave's entrance saying "Wilson's Liquor Vault and House for Entertainment".